ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/index-history.markdown

 {PANEL: View and Update Number of Index Revisions}

-To find how many index revisions RavenDB keeps, and optionally change this number, use the *Database Settings* view.
+The number of index revisions kept by the server can be modified through [configuration](../../../server/configuration/configuration-options),
+or using the Database Settings view:

 1. Open the **Settings** > **Database Settings** view.
    ![Figure 7.
 Open Database Settings View](images/index-history-07-open-database-settings-view.png "Figure 7.
 Open Database Settings View")